Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

 There is one important remark to make.
-In \S 4.2 we do \it not \rm claim that the maximum locus of the triplet $(\sigma, \widetilde{\mu},s)$ coincides with the singular locus $\mathrm{Sing}({\mathcal R}')$ of the modified idealistic filtration, and in \S 4.3 we do \it not \rm claim that the strand ``$\inv_{\mathrm{new}}$'' is a global invariant whose maximum locus gives the globally well-defined center of blow up for the algorithm.
-In fact, ``$\inv_{\mathrm{new}}$'' as presented is independent of the choice of the LGS we take in the process of weaving, just like ``$\inv_{\mathrm{classic}}$'' is independent of the choice of the HMC we take in the process of weaving in characteristic zero.
+In \S 4.2 we do \emph{not} claim that the maximum locus of the triplet $(\sigma, \widetilde{\mu},s)$ coincides with the singular locus $\mathrm{Sing}({\mathcal R}')$ of the modified idealistic filtration, and in \S 4.3 we do \emph{not} claim that the strand ``$\inv_{\mathrm{new}}$'' is a global invariant whose maximum locus gives the globally well-defined center of blow up for the algorithm.
+The discussion of our new inductive scheme and the weaving of the new strand of invariants are, therefore, only local.
+(See Remark 3 for the precise meaning of ``local''.)
+In fact, ``$\inv_{\mathrm{new}}$'' as presented is independent of the choice of the LGS's we take in the process of weaving, just like ``$\inv_{\mathrm{classic}}$'' is independent of the choice of the HMC's we take in the process of weaving in characteristic zero.
 Nevertheless, the gap between $\mathrm{MaxLocus}(\sigma, \widetilde{\mu},s)$ and $\mathrm{Sing}({\mathcal R}')$ may occur when $\widetilde{\mu} = 1$, and hence that the maximum locus of ``$\inv_{\mathrm{new}}$'' does not provide the global center of blow up as it is.
-We can fix the situation by making certain adjustments to the strand, the description of which is rather technical.
-Therefore, in this short paper, we restrict ourselves to the local description, which, however, captures the essence of the inductive structure on \text{the invariant ``$\sigma$''}.
+This calamity is unique to our setting, and never existed in the classical setting.
+We can fix this calamity by making certain adjustments to the strand, the description of which is rather technical and will be published elsewhere.
+Therefore, in this paper, we restrict ourselves to the local description, which, we believe, still captures the essence of the inductive scheme on the invariant $\sigma$.

 In \S 4.4, we mention briefly the reason why resolution of singularities in the monomial case is difficult in positive characteristic, while it is easy in characteristic zero.

 This completes the overview of \S 4.